kerighan/kinbaku/docs/source/tutorial.rst

 Tutorial
 ========

-This guide can help you start working with NetworkX.
+This guide can help you start working with Kinbaku.

 Creating a graph
 ----------------